jest-community/eslint-plugin-jest/docs/rules/expect-expect.md

 });
 ```

-Since the string is compiled into aa regular expression, you'll need to escape
+Since the string is compiled into a regular expression, you'll need to escape
 special characters such as `$` with a double backslash:

 ```js